0vai5/ChaiCode-30-Days-JS-Challenge/Challenge2 (Operators)/readme.md

 7. **Functions and IIFE**: Creating functions to encapsulate logic and using Immediately Invoked Function Expressions (IIFE) to execute code immediately.
 8. **String Interpolation**: Using template literals for clear and readable string formatting.
 ```

+---

+This repository serves as an educational resource for learning JavaScript programming concepts through practical examples and activities.
+Each section provides clear examples and explanations to aid understanding and practical application of these concepts.